Which are the best protein bars in the UK?

 Maximuscle is a UK based supplement company which was bought by British pharmaceutical giant, GSK in 2010.
 In other words, Maximuscle’s guarantee of quality ingredients is backed by one of the largest companies in the world.

 It’s a shame this doesn’t equate to taste, however.
-The Maximuscle Promax Chocolate Brownie was the worst tasting in our taste test.
+The Maximuscle Promax Chocolate Brownie was the worst tasting in the taste test.

 The second least expensive among the group, the Maximuscle Promax could be for those who are looking to keep costs at a minimum.